AbdelsalamMahari/Learnova/ReadMe.txt

 1-To use our website use git bash  or any other cmd to clone the project using the link:https://github.com/AbdelsalamMahari/Learnova.git
 (git clone https://github.com/AbdelsalamMahari/Learnova.git)

-2-after cloning the website, enter the client folder using "cd client" and type in npm install, similarly open another cmd and type in "cd server" and also type in npm install to download the required dependencies to run the project
+2-after cloning the website, enter the client folder using "cd client" and type in "npm install", similarly open another cmd and type in "cd server" and also type in "npm install" to download the required dependencies to run the project

 3-in the client folder,add in a .env file and this .env we require: